Zoe in <100 words

 From December 2005 to February 2013, I was a curator in the V&A’s now defunct Contemporary Programmes, organising temporary exhibitions and overseeing the 2012 Friday Late with MasterCard series of public events.

 In October 2013, I became Curator, Contemporary British Art at Tate Britain on a part-time basis.
-For the two calendar years 2014 and 2015, I also held the dual role of Curator, International Art at Tate Modern, where I focus on contemporary African art.
+For the two calendar years 2014 and 2015, I also held the dual role of Curator, International Art at Tate Modern, where my focus was (and remains, in part) contemporary African art.

 I’m a lifelong student and I’ll talk your ear off if you give me half a chance.
-My identity as "student" I've taken a little too literally: I'm currently All But Dissertation in my doctoral research at University of Central Lancashire.
+I completed my doctoral research at University of Central Lancashire.
 Supervised by artist-curator Professor Lubaina Himid MBE, I’m interested in how artists - particularly across the African Diaspora - experience art museums.
-My professional curiosity is led by artists and objects.
+My professional curiosity is led by artists and the wondrous things they make.

 *At sixteen I stretched my own oversized canvas for my first ever studio art painting assignment.
 I decided I’d capture the scene from the Brazilian film Black Orpheus (1959) where doomed lovers Orfeu and Eurydice plummet to their deaths.
 The less said about the resulting acrylic painting, the better.
 Its whereabouts are mercifully unknown.